Deontay Wilder’s co-manager Shelly Finkel has exclusively revealed an extension to re-negotiate with Anthony Joshua’s team.

 Speaking to WBN yesterday, Finkel said: “When Eddie Hearn says the ridiculousness he says about the fight and not talking to him.
 As usual, he’s lying.

-“There was an email sent to him and his father Barry on Monday.
-It says very clearly what he needs to do to make a deal for Joshua vs Wilder with us.
+“There was a letter (email) sent to him and his father Barry on Monday.
+It says very clearly what he needs to do to make a deal with us.

 “So, for him to say this, and say that…it’s all bull****.